-On average, about 3,900 Canadians take their own lives every year - this often exceeds the number of deaths caused by road accidents.
-Although more women attempt suicide, about four times as many men as women die from their suicide attempt.
+On average, about 4,500 Canadians take their own lives every year – this often exceeds the number of deaths caused by road accidents.
+Although more women attempt suicide, about 3 times as many men as women die from their suicide attempt.
 The reason for this is that men generally use more lethal means such as firearms, hanging, or asphyxiation (suffocation).
 Women often use drug overdoses or asphyxiation, or they cut themselves.
-Firearms are used in about 30% of all suicides.
+Firearms are used in about 15% of all suicides.
 Of all deaths that involve firearms, about 80% are estimated to be suicides.

 Certain groups have disproportionately high suicide rates compared to the general population:

-- adolescents - in Canada, suicide accounts for 24% of all death among people who are 15 to 24 years of age
+- adolescents – in Canada, suicide is the second leading cause of all death among people who are 15 to 34 years of age

 - senior men over the age of 80